PET/CT scan is a type of imaging test that combines

 To prepare for your test, you may need to do the following several hours in advance: Not eat anything after a certain timeAvoid beverages with high sugar and calorie contentDrink plenty of water

 If you are breastfeeding, talk to your doctor before you go for your test.
 Your doctor may recommend that you pump breast milk ahead of time and use it until the contrast materials are no longer in your body.

-At the test center, the talk to the staff if you have or ever have had: A reaction to a contrast materials or iodineAllergies to contrast materials, iodine, or seafoodAsthmaClaustrophobia
+At the test center, the staff will ask if you have or ever have had: A reaction to a contrast materials or iodineAllergies to contrast materials, iodine, or seafoodAsthmaClaustrophobia

-If you are anxious about being in enclosed spaces, you may be given a light sedative to help you relax.An intravenous (IV) line will be placed in your arm.A small quantity of the tracer substance (used for the PET portion of the scan) will be injected through the IV line.
-In some cases the tracer substance will be inhaled or swallowed rather than injected.You will wait about 60 minutes after this injection.You will be positioned on a table.Another injection of contrast material (used for the CT portion of the scan) will be given.The table will move slowly through a doughnut-shaped ring.
-You will need to lie quite still for about 35 minutes while the PET/CT images are being taken.
+If you are anxious about being in enclosed spaces, you may be given a light sedative to help you relax.An IV will be placed in your arm.A small quantity of the tracer substance (used for the PET portion of the scan) will be injected through the IV.
+In some cases, the tracer substance will be inhaled or swallowed rather than injected.You will wait about 60 minutes after this injection.You will be positioned on a table.Another injection of contrast material (used for the CT portion of the scan) will be given.The table will move slowly through a doughnut-shaped ring.
+You will need to lie still for about 35 minutes while the PET/CT images are being taken.

 You should continue to drink extra water throughout the day after your scan.
 This helps to flush the tracer materials from your body.If you have received any sedation, you will need to have someone drive you home.You can expect to be able to resume your normal activities the same day as your test.

 A PET/CT scan takes about a total of 2 hours to complete.
 The injection occurs about an hour prior to the start of the scan.
 The scan itself takes about 35 minutes.

 The placement of the IV may give you some discomfort, but there should be no other pain involved.
 You may feel some flushing when the tracer material is injected.